-(1) Includes all or a portion of annual retainer earned in cash but paid in DSUs at the directors' election (at a dollar amount based on the grant date fair value) but excludes Committee Chair and Member Fees.

-(2) The fair value of share unit grants for compensation purposes is consistent with the accounting fair value under IFRS.
-The fair value for the 2014 grant is based on \$24.82 which was the closing price of the Class B subordinate voting shares on the day prior to the grant date (see section on "Share Unit Plans" on page 87).

-(3) The amount in this column includes the annual \$1,500 expense amount, travel meeting fees for directors who travel from outside British Columbia the day prior to a meeting and dividend equivalents credited in the form of share units.

-(4) L. L. Dottori-Attanasio and T. L. McVicar were appointed as directors on November 19, 2014.
+- (1) Includes all or a portion of annual retainer earned in cash but paid in DSUs at the directors' election (at a dollar amount based on the grant date fair value) but excludes Committee Chair and Member Fees. - (2) The fair value of share unit grants for compensation purposes is consistent with the accounting fair value under IFRS.
+The fair value for the 2015 grant is deemed to be \$18.29 which was the closing price of the Class B subordinate voting shares on the day prior to the grant date (see section on "Share Unit Plans" on page 87). - (3) The amount in this column includes the annual \$1,500 expense amount, travel meeting fees for directors who travel from outside British Columbia the day prior to a meeting and dividend equivalents credited in the form of share units. - (4) Ms. Bennett passed away January 23, 2015.
+Mr. Thompson retired on January 30, 2015 and Mr. Bolton and Ms. Rennie did not stand for re-election in April, 2015. - (5) K. W. Pickering and T. R. Snider were elected as directors on April 22, 2015.